 Danielle joined the Trust as Director of Workforce in July 2018 from Rotherham NHS Foundation Trust.
-She has also previously worked at a Primary Care Trust (PCT) and a London teaching hospital.
+She has also previously worked at a PCT and a London teaching hospital.
 Danielle holds an MBA from Durham University and a BSc (Hons) in computer science from the University of St Andrews and has completed the NHS Leadership Academy's Nye Bevan programme.
 Throughout her career, Danielle has led on a variety of initiatives to maximise workforce efficiency and staff experience.
 She is passionate about the efficient delivery of HR services, including making the best use of technology to drive service development.
-Danielle won a Healthcare People Management Association (HPMA) Award in 2018 for this work.
-Her strategic focus is to recruit and develop the workforce required today for the future.
+Danielle won an HPMA Award in 2018 for this work.
+Her strategic focus is to recruit and develop the workforce required today got the future.